Layne is an avid camper and has taken many solo camping trips in North America.

-How to Start a Campfire With Matches and No Lighter
+How to Start a Fire Without a Lighter

-Ok, so you can always buy a starter log or a starter kit, but you really don't have to.
+While you can always buy a starter log or a starter kit, you really don't have to.
 Not to mention, starter kits can contain some heavy metals, though most are made of compressed combustible natural materials.

 If you're new to camping, you want to learn how to start a fire the right way.
 Not only is it an important skill to have, but lighter fluid doesn't last forever and sometimes you're left with just a few matches to work with.
 Let's set you up for success.